bbauska/Reagan-to-Trump/README.md

 From 1984 to currently 2025.
 41 years the US government has been corporate and billionaire centric.
 Almost every new law enacted has been pro-rich, pro-corporate and anti-healthcare, anti-middle class.

-The pace of lowering taxes for bilolonaires and corpoate people-hood is astounding.
+The pace of lowering taxes for billionaires and corpoate people-hood is astounding.

-Trillions have moved from EVERYONE to the greediest .001% just since 1984.
+Over 50 Trillion dollas has moved from the American people to the new oligarchs comprising the greediest .001% just since 1984.
 Reaganomics is killing democracy.
 Reagan was worse than Trump.

 He deregulated big oil and made the world filthy and uninhabitable.

-He deregulated the media forming Fox 'news'.
+He deregulated the media forming Fox 'noise'.
 It's stupid 'boomers' only news source.

 7.2 million Americans march against Trump and his sycophants & are labelled Hamas and anti-democrats.
 No arrests.
 No injuries.
 No damages.